corpnewt/CorpBot.py/README.md

 	  $logging
 	   └─ Outputs whether or not we're logging is enabled (bot-admin only).
 	  $logpreset [preset]
-	   └─ Can select one of 3 available presets - quiet, normal, verbose (bot-admin only).
+	   └─ Can select one of 4 available presets - off, quiet, normal, verbose (bot-admi...
 	  $setdebug [debug]
 	   └─ Turns on/off debugging (owner only - always off by default).
 	  $setlogchannel [channel]